 Marcelo Bonança – Head Instructor

-Marcelo Bonança is a black belt professor from Brazil who has always followed Gracie Barra philosophy and values.
+Marcelo Bonança is a black belt 1st degree professor from Brazil who has always followed Gracie Barra philosophy and values.
 Since the beginning of his journey on the mat, Marcelo’s primary goal has been influencing people to have a more positive and active life through Brazilian Jiu-Jitsu.

 In the competition scene, he was on and off the mats given his busy Finance career in Brazil.
 Even so, he managed to win significant titles (2010 Rio de Janeiro State Champion, silver in 2015 Curitiba International Open and gold in 2015 Rio Challenge Pro 2015), while finishing a Master Degree in Economics and working full time.